Talk to sales Contact Login English

 According to the National Restaurant Association, menu writing is a process of writing menu descriptions of food items that are appetizing, informative, and accurate.
 Menu writing directly influences restaurant sales and is part of a restaurant marketing plan

-However, not all restaurant owners go in depth when it comes to carefully designing their menu descriptions, which can negatively impact profits and the overall growth of the business.
+However, not all restaurant owners go in depth when it comes to carefully designing their menu descriptions, which can negatively impact restaurant profits and the overall growth of the business.

-Here are the following factors that influence customer buying decisions:
+What factors influence customer buying decisions?

 How to write a powerful menu description?

 Below is a list of 13 menu writing tips that will help you to create amazing descriptions to match the visual design of your menu.
-If you need help designing your menu, check out our guide on how to make a restaurant menu.

 1. Highlight the origin of your ingredients

 When you begin to write menu descriptions, include information about the origin of each meal or the location of the ingredients to suggest quality and freshness.
-Thanks to this simple technique, you appeal to customers who value locally sourced and sustainable products.
-In addition, you can consult your suppliers for detailed information about the ingredients you buy from them.

 Are customers willing to pay more for a dish prepared from local ingredients?